Frequently Asked Questions

 - a twice-yearly newsletter with technical articles, graduate profiles and news about training and continuing education opportunities.

-Each of the classes (usually scheduled one day a month) consists of classroom study, small group exercises, tests and project assignments, some performed at your own work facility.
+Each of the classes (usually scheduled biweekly) consists of classroom study, small group exercises, tests and project assignments, some performed at your own work facility.
 These projects demonstrate your ability to perform skills addressed in the BOC classes.
-Some project work requires you to gather information about your facility, and provide descriptions of and recommendations for particular systems.
+Some project work requires you to gather information about your facility, and provide descriptions and recommendations for particular systems.
 These work assignments will give you a useful overview of your facility's operational characteristics, energy consumption and maintenance status.

 BOC trainings are scheduled in a variety of locations year-to-year to minimize travel time for participants.
-Visit training locations and schedules for the course series site nearest to you.
+Select your state from our state map to find nearby locations.

 Level I: A total of 56 hours of classroom training over several months, and five project assignments, with each taking approximately four hours to complete.
 This is a total time commitment of 74 hours.